-- 2.1 All the Delivered Energy, as mentioned in Schedule 1, at the Interconnection Point for sale to DISCOM will be purchased at the Tariff provided for in Clause 2.2 limited to capacity of the Project only after the Date of Commercial Operation of the Project and title to Delivered Energy purchased shall pass from the Solar Power Developer to the DISCOM at the Interconnection Point. [as amended] - 2.2 The DISCOM shall pay a tariff of Rs.6.49 per Unit ("Tariff") up to 25% CUF calculated on annual basis.
+2.1 All the Delivered Energy, as mentioned in Schedule 1, at the Interconnection Point for sale to DISCOM will be purchased at the Tariff provided for in Clause 2.2 limited to capacity of the Project only after the Date of Commercial Operation of the Project and title to Delivered

+Energy purchased shall pass from the Solar Power Developer to the DISCOM at the Interconnection Point. [as amended]

+2.2 The DISCOM shall pay a tariff of Rs.6.45 per Unit ("Tariff") up to 25% CUF calculated on annual basis. [as amended]
-Explanation: The tariff is firm and is Rs.6.49 per Unit for a period of 20 years from the date of COD as per the definition of delivered energy.
-Any energy delivered in excess of 25% CUF during the

-Financial year shall be purchased by DISCOM at Rs.3.00 per kWh.
+Explanation: The tariff is firm and is Rs.6.45 per unit for a period of 20 years from the date of COD as per the definition of delivered energy.
+Any energy delivered in excess of 25% CUF during the financial year shall be purchased by TSSPDCL at Rs.3.00 per kWh. [as amended]